Codecademy/docs/content/python/concepts/dates/terms/datetime/datetime.md

 ---
-Title: '.date()'
+Title: '.datetime()'
-Description: 'Returns a date in the year-month-day format.'
+Description: 'Returns a new object with date and time properties.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'